 Yoga is a process to unite body and mind.
 In the West it is normal to practice Hatha Yoga, which covers only the physical aspect of Yoga.
 This gives you the flexibility that your body requires to let the energy flow and balance your system.

-ASANAS, that are different postures mainly imitating those of animals, are practiced during Yoga to obtain good health.
+ASANAS, that are different postures mainly imitating those of animals, are practised during Yoga to obtain good health.
 The postures are usually comfortable and you will achieve stability by repetition.
 There is not need to force yourself into a difficult position.
-You stretch as far as you can and by time you improve your elasticity and will be able to reach out further.
+You stretch as far as you can, or utilise yoga accessories, and by time you improve your elasticity and will be able to reach out further.

 In fact when your body starts responding to postures and becomes more flexible, it is easy and enjoyable.